salmonberrypi/salmonberrypi.github.io/README.md

 The unit of a node should be **independent of traditional Pi or compute module form factor**.
 It should be defined by control interfaces and not waste real estate on a specific form factor.
 We can print mounts rather than waste PCB on them.
 More cost-effective and flexible.
 We can split the CM4/5 footprint in half and only use what we need.

-Quantities should always be 2<sup>n</sup> numbers to make scale out and gain **straight forward modularity**.
+Should quantities always be 2<sup>n</sup> numbers to make scale out and gain **straight forward modularity**?
 Not 48.
 Not 5, 6, or 7.
 Why?
 Trade ultimate efficiency for allowing combinations to work better.
+12/22/2024: OTOH, this could be very wasteful in scenarios were odd or prime numbers are great for resiliency.
+This needs more thought.

 ## An Idea